Dog friendly pubs in Dorset: 15 of the best places to go

 The Black Dog is one of the oldest pubs in Weymouth and boasts a stunning original Saxon frame and a fascinating history which dates back as far as the 16th Century.
 As the moniker suggests, pub-goers and their dogs are welcomed with open arms for home cooked food and a pint from Real Ale Weymouth.
 All dishes are prepared using locally sourced and fresh ingredients so you are guaranteed to find something that will satisfy your taste buds.

-If you’re looking for dog-friendly, look no further than The Grove Arms.
-Set in the rolling hills of Shaftesbury, this pub has its own canine resident; Buddy the black Labrador, and a Mutt Menu with a selection of dishes just for dogs.
+If you're looking for dog-friendly, look no further than The Grove Arms.
+Set in the rolling hills of Shaftesbury, this pub has its own canine resident, Buddy the black Labrador, and a Mutt Menu with a selection of dishes just for dogs.
 The menu for owners is just as good with plenty of pub classics to choose from.
 We like the sound of the beer battered haddock with triple cooked chips.
-You’d be barking mad not to visit.
+Some of the 4* AA rated rooms are pet friendly too, so you can make a weekend of it.
+You'd be barking mad not to visit.

 In the charming village of Evershot lies the quintessential Acorn Inn, a classic 16th Century country pub that was featured in Thomas Hardy's 'Tess of the D'Urbervilles'.
 Complete with an open fire place, a multitude of wonderful walks right on the doorstep and complimentary dog biscuits behind the bar, this pub is a great find for dogs and their 'hoomans'.
 Martin Clunes is also a fan and we know how much he loves his dogs!